 In this presentation we will investigate the emergence of this phenomenon, propose architectures that cater for its digital positioning and identify social and technological disadvantages of adopting a fear induced digital transformation.

 |6:30 – open end||Apéro Riche & Networking

 The speakers will be onsite for Q&A

-The Sponsor of this event is:
+The sponsors of this event are:

 This is a ‘must attend’ event for all security professionals!
 We are confident that the relationships you develop here will prove to be crucial to your continuing success.